 Using Protocols

-The open a protocol, you must first get a handle, then open a protocol on that handle.
+To open a protocol, you must first get a handle, then open a protocol on that handle.
 See Handles and Protocols for an overview of what these terms mean.

 To get a handle you can use:

-: this can be used to get all available handles, or just the handles that support a particular protocol.boot::locate_handle
+boot::locate_handle_buffer: this can be used to get all available handles, or just the handles that support a particular protocol.boot::locate_handle: the same aslocate_handle_buffer, but you provide the slice that stores the handles.boot::locate_device_path: find a handle by Device Path.

 Once you have obtained a handle, use

-to open a protocol on that
+boot::open_protocol_exclusive to open a protocol on that

 handle.
-This returns a ScopedProtocol
+This returns a ScopedProtocol, which automatically closes

 the protocol when dropped.

-is the safest way to
+Using boot::open_protocol_exclusive is the safest way to

 open a protocol, but in some cases a protocol cannot be opened in

 exclusive mode.
-The unsafe
+The unsafe boot::open_protocol can be used

 in that case.